syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

-The following code example shows GetInvoice method which is used to get data for mail merge.
+The following code example shows GetInvoice method, which is used to get data for mail merge.

 {% tabs %}